airbusgeo/geocube-ingester/docs/user-guide/catalog.md

 First, [ApiHub](https://apihub.copernicus.eu/apihub/search) is used to request Scihub catalogue.
 In case of failure, [DHUS](https://scihub.copernicus.eu/dhus/search) is used instead.

 For more information see: [Scihub OpenSearch API Documentation](https://scihub.copernicus.eu/userguide/OpenSearchAPI)

+### Creodias

+No authentication required.

+NB: Creodias is usually more reliable than Scihub, but Sentinel-1 catalogue returns less information than the Scihub's one.

+For more information see: [Creodias API](https://creodias.eu/data-offer)

 ## Airbus constellations